gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

         .(...)
         .build()

-This is how you need to use it with the Gini Pay Bank SDK:
+This is how you need to use it with the Gini Bank SDK:

 .. code-block:: java

     val eventTracker: EventTracker = (...)

-    GiniPayBank.releaseCapture(this)
+    GiniBank.releaseCapture(this)

-    GiniPayBank.setCaptureConfiguration(
+    GiniBank.setCaptureConfiguration(
         CaptureConfiguration(
             eventTracker = eventTracker,
             ...